BaptisteCecconi/GonioTests/idl/README.md

 The frequency of observation is not a parameter, as we consider observations in the short dipole range where the antenna response is constant over frequencies.

+### Data directories

+The library is working smoothly if a specific data directory structure is followed.
+A `data/` directory must be created.
+This will be the main directory for input and output files.
+It must contain four subdirectories:

+* `data/n2/`  contains the simulated goniopolarimetric data, which are auto- and cross-correlations (*level 2 data*).
+* `data/n3b/` contains the simulated reconstructed data, which are Stokes parameters and direction of arrival using `DFb`inversion (*level 3b data*).
+* `data/ephem/` contains the input waves direction of propagations.
+* `data/temp/` contains the test antenna parameter files.

+The data are stored in a custom fixed-length record binary format.

 ### Setting an set of antenna for your simulation

 The antenna files are binary files containing